 Hysteria is not a medical term.
 It's a term used to describe people whose emotions have caused them to lose control in some way.
-Often the idea of "hysteria" is that the emotions are so powerful that they become overwhelming, often - although not always - more than they should in any given situation.
+Often the idea of "hysteria" is that the emotions are so powerful that they become overwhelming.
+Usually, the feelings are more intense than the situation warrants.

 Under this definition, many things can lead to a feeling of hysteria.
 Anxiety disorders absolutely lead to hysteria, and although they are not often thought of as "true" hysteria, they absolutely cause overwhelming emotions that can cause you significant distress, embarrassment, and fear.